Gigaspaces/xap-docs/site/content/release_notes/102whats-new.markdown

 XAP CA APM Introscope Reporter- it provides a way to send XAP related metrics to Introscope.

-{{<infosign>}} For more information see [CA APM Introscope Reporter](./xap102adm/ca-apm-introscope-reporter.html)
+{{<infosign>}} For more information see [CA APM Introscope Reporter](/xap102adm/ca-apm-introscope-reporter.html)

 {{%anchor encryption%}}

-# Choose the encryption protocol
+# Configure the Transport Layer Encryption Protocol

-When securing the transport layer, it is now possible to configure which encryption protocol (TLSv1.1, TLSv1.2 etc) will be used.
+When securing the transport layer, it is now possible to configure which encryption protocol (`TLSv1.1`, `TLSv1.2`, etc.) will be used.

-{{<infosign>}} For more information see [Choosing the encryption protocol](./xap102sec/securing-the-transport-layer-using-ssl.html#choosing-the-encryption-protocol.html)
+{{<infosign>}} For more information see [Choosing the encryption protocol](/xap102sec/securing-the-transport-layer-using-ssl.html#choosing-the-encryption-protocol.html)